 Well, in theory at least, as out-of-the-box, the Arlo Ultra has limited 4K support and you either need to pay more to upgrade your cloud account or stream video locally.
 Still, the ease of installation thanks to an entirely wire-free system means that the Arlo Ultra remains one of the easiest cameras to get working, whether you want to use it inside or out.

-At $399.99 for a single camera and base station, the Arlo Ultra is one of the most expensive security system available, with twin packs costing $599.99, giving you a slight discount.
+At around $399.99 for a single camera and base station, the Arlo Ultra is one of the most expensive security system available, with twin packs costing $599.99, giving you a slight discount.
 You can add older Arlo Pro 2 cameras to the base station to expand coverage at the expense of image quality if you prefer, helping to flesh out your security system.

 - Local and cloud storage recording options